julelang/manual/src/common-concepts/structures/reserved-methods.md

 Patterns should only be followed so that the compiler implements the relevant functionalities.
 They are not things that must be followed compulsorily.
 Therefore they do not cause any compiler errors.

-## `fn Dispose(mut self)`

-The `Dispose` reserved method implements destructor method for structure.
-Destructor methods are called by compiler when destruction of structure which is implements destructor method pattern.

 ### The Pattern

 - Method should not be `unsafe` and `static`